taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Docker in Action** (2nd, 2019) by Jeff Nickoloff
 - **Docker Deep Dive** (2016) by Nigel Poulton
 - **The Docker Book: Containerization is the new virtualization** (2014) by James Turnbull
-- Docker in Practice by Ian Miell, Aidan Hobson Sayers
+- Docker in Practice (2nd, 2019) by Ian Miell, Aidan Hobson Sayers
-- Docker: Up & Running: Shipping Reliable Containers in Production by Sean P. Kane
+- Docker: Up & Running: Shipping Reliable Containers in Production (3rd, 2023) by Sean P. Kane
-- Continuous Delivery with Docker and Jenkins by Rafal Leszko
+- Continuous Delivery with Docker and Jenkins (3rd, 2022) by Rafal Leszko
-- Docker: A Project-Based Approach to Learning by Jason Cannon
+- Docker: A Project-Based Approach to Learning (2021) by Jason Cannon
+- Docker: Practical Guide for Developers and Devops Teams (2023) by Bernd Oggl, Michael Kofler
+- The Ultimate Docker Container Book (3rd, 2023) by Dr Gabriel N Schenker

 Kubernetes